JanssenProject/jans/oxd-gen-client/docs/DevelopersApi.md

 Health Check

-Health Check endpoint for quick check whether oxd-server is alive.
+Health Check endpoint is for quick check whether oxd-server is alive.

 ### Example
 ```java